 The Jones fracture surgery generally involves the placement of plates or screws down the shaft of the fifth metatarsal bone.
 Placing a screw in the foot holds the bone in place immediately.
 Bone grafts are sometimes necessary with more severe fractures but are not the most likely course during Jones fracture surgery.

 You may want to look into crutch alternatives such as a knee scooter or iWALK2.0.
-While both devices elevate the foot and allow non-weight bearing activity, the iWALK2.0 is the only hands free crutch alternative that enables the patient to perform day-to-day tasks while utilizing their hands and arms.
+While both devices elevate the foot and allow non-weight bearing activity, the iWALK2.0 is the only hands-free crutch alternative that enables the patient to perform day-to-day tasks while utilizing their hands and arms.
 It is very important that you seek a method that works best for you given your individual situation.
-Following non-weight bearing orders is often the most difficult but most beneficial step to a full recovery.
+Following non-weight bearing, orders are often the most difficult but most beneficial step to a full recovery.

-In addition, adhering to the physician’s recommendations, regardless of their impact on your day-to-day life, is essential to the healing process and full recovery from a Jones fracture.
+In addition, adhering to the physician’s recommendations, regardless of their impact on your day-to-day life, is essential to the healing process and full recovery from a Jones fracture surgery.
 Advancements in non-weight bearing devices, such as the iWALK2.0, can help you manage your overall recovery process and may help to eliminate the risk of an injury reoccurrence.

 |The information above is intended for informational purposes only and is not intended to prevent, treat, or diagnose any illness or disease.
 We aim to provide the highest quality information, so if you have any questions on the information above, we welcome your feedback!|